EMERIC237/cis_final_capeTown/README.md

 # Cape Town Travel Website

 Welcome to the Cape Town Travel Website project!
-This is a multi-page web project for CIS 181: Web Development I, showcasing the vibrant city of Cape Town, South Africa.
+This is a multi-page web project for CIS 181: Web Development, showcasing the vibrant city of Cape Town, South Africa.
 The site is built using **HTML5**, **CSS3**, and a bit of **JavaScript**, with a focus on semantic markup, good design, and accessibility.

 ---